By Dolly Gupta, cofounder Rentoys.in

 Right Toys for Right Skills

-Pretend Play is cheerful imaginative play to help develop empathy and desire to know more.
-Your child learn from things around them and are always curious about activities you do in daily routine.
+Pretend Play is a cheerful imaginative play to help develop empathy and desire to know more.
+Your child learns from things around them and is always curious about activities you do in daily routine.
 Doctor Set, Kitchen Set, Picnic Set are just a few of the many toys to learn social-emotional and basic life skills with fun.

 Active Play is any kind of physical activity your child do that involves stamina & energy.
 It makes sure your child dares to try more and more!
-When a child throw a ball or take a ride on tricycle, he/she learns about speed and power, and develops gross motor skills.
+When a child throws a ball or takes a ride on a tricycle, he/she learns about speed and power and develops gross motor skills.
 For infants, Push-and-Pull toys and walkers aid in balancing and help in healthy development.

-Creative Play is a beautiful form of self expression and boosts new ways of thinking in your child.
+Creative Play is a beautiful form of self-expression and boosts new ways of thinking in your child.
 Little kids are masters of the moment.
 They love the way it feels when they smear paint on paper.
 They wonder how it looks when they sprinkle glitter.
 They get excited by even the soft sound a brush makes as it crosses the page.
-Playdoh and other modeling activities allow kids to enjoy the process of creation with free use of their imagination.
+Playdoh and other modelling activities allow kids to enjoy the process of creation with free use of their imagination.

 STEM Toys: While classic toys will always play an important role in a child’s development, STEM toys encourages them to develop science, technology, engineering and math skills as they engineer their imagination.
 Some STEM toys require the use of an app for playtime, others provide direct experience, offering all the benefits of traditional play.
 Osmo and Learning Resources toys are examples of respective cases.